postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ### Getting or setting the property value

 If you have only worked with methods so far, you may be already used to use the `meta.Proceed()` method in your template.
-This method also works a property template: when called from the getter, it returns the field or property value; when called from the setter, it sets the field or property to the value of the `value` parameter.
+This method also works in a property template: when called from the getter, it returns the field or property value; when called from the setter, it sets the field or property to the value of the `value` parameter.

 If you need to get the property value from the setter, or if you need to set the property value to something else than the `value` parameter, you can do it by getting or setting the `meta.Target.FieldOrProperty.Value` property.